The Amityville Horror (1979 film): Plot

-Delaney makes several attempts to intervene that seem to be thwarted by unusual accidents and occurrences: His phone calls to the home are frequently experienced by Kathy as static noise, and on one occasion his car malfunctions en route to the house, nearly causing a fatal crash.
+Delaney makes several attempts to intervene that seem to be thwarted by unusual accidents and occurrences: his phone calls to the home are frequently met with static by Kathy, and on one occasion, his car malfunctions en route to the house, nearly causing a fatal crash.
 Convinced there are demonic forces at work, Delaney grows frustrated by the lack of support from his superiors in the diocese.
 Meanwhile, George's land surveying business begins to suffer due to his lack of attendance, concerning his business partner, Jeff.
-Jeff's wife, Carolyn, who has psychic proclivities, is both repulsed and intrigued by the things she feels when at the house.
+Jeff's wife, Carolyn, who has psychic proclivities, is both repelled and intrigued by the feelings she experiences when she is at the house.

 In the home's basement, Carolyn is drawn to a brick wall that the family dog, Harry, has repeatedly scratched at, and she begins dismantling it with a hammer.
 Discovering the damage, George takes down the rest of the wall, uncovering a small room with red walls.
 Carolyn, in terror, shrieks that they have found "the passage... to Hell!", her voice resembling that of Father Delaney.
 Later that night, Delaney prays passionately at his pulpit for God to save the family, before he inexplicably loses his sight and falls catatonic.

-Kathy visits the library to research the property's history, where she finds county records suggesting that the house is built atop a Shinnecock burial ground and that a known Satanic worshipper named John Ketchum had once lived on the land.
+Kathy visits the library to research the property's history and finds county records suggesting that the house was built atop a Shinnecock burial ground and that a known Satanic worshipper named John Ketchum once lived on the land.
 She also discovers news clippings about the DeFeo murders and notices Ronald DeFeo's striking resemblance to George.

 The paranormal events culminate that night during a rainstorm: blood oozes from the walls and down the staircase; Jody, appearing as a large, red-eyed pig, is seen through a window; and a seemingly possessed George attempts to kill the children with an axe, but regains his wits after Kathy intervenes.
 After falling through the basement stairs into a pit of black sludge while rescuing Harry, George and the rest of the family drive away, abandoning their home and belongings.
 A closing intertitle reads: "George and Kathleen Lutz and their family never reclaimed their house or their personal belongings.
 Today they live in another state."